5T33Z0/OC-Little-Translated/I_Windows/Windows_fixes.md

 ## Correct time in Windows clock

-If the time displayed in the Windows clock is always an hour earlier or later than the actual time after installing macOS, you can do this:
+After installing macOS, the time displayed in the Windows clock is always runs an hour earlier or later than the actual time.
+That's because Windows uses GMT (Greenwhich Mean Time) while macOS uses UTC (Coordinated Universal Time).

+And every time the other OS boots, it tries to "fix" the time in the BIOS/Firmware that the other OS changed previously.
+And since both OSes use different time references that's where the discrepancies come from.
+The solution is to change the Windows Clock to UTC using a registry key entry:

 1. Run Hackintool
 2. Click on "Utilies"
 3. Click on this icon to Generate Windows UTC Registry Files:</br>![UTC](https://user-images.githubusercontent.com/76865553/150509659-a2837405-2f9a-4aed-a1c3-134b62efeb83.png)</br>This will create 2 .reg files, `WinUTCOn.reg` and `WinUTCOff.reg` on your desktop.